ngolebiewski/cat_dragon/readme.md

 - No Libraries, just browser APIs (i.e. Canvas, AudioContext).
 - 5 minute and 1 regular search rule before referencing AI.

+# Notes

+9/10/25 Three days left and 98% of the way to go before the end of the game jam!

 # Issue List

 *Completed*